bookofquantum/BOQ/photons/Qubitron/Fabrication.md

 * **Silicon APDs:**  As mentioned before, silicon APDs are improving rapidly and might be a viable alternative, especially if the operating wavelength is compatible.
 They offer the advantage of being fully compatible with silicon photonics.

-For PhotoniX, the choice depends on performance requirements (detection efficiency, dark count rate), wavelength, and the desired level of integration.
+For Qubitron, the choice depends on performance requirements (detection efficiency, dark count rate), wavelength, and the desired level of integration.
 Given the room-temperature requirement, silicon APDs might be a strong contender, simplifying fabrication.

 **2. Waveguide Material and Geometry for Quantum Operations:**

 For quantum operations, the choice of waveguide material and geometry is critical to minimize losses and maintain coherence.

 * **Silicon Nitride (SiN):**  SiN offers a good balance between low loss, ease of fabrication, and compatibility with silicon.
-It's a strong candidate for PhotoniX.
+It's a strong candidate for Qubitron.

 * **Waveguide Geometry:**  Single-mode waveguides are essential.
 The dimensions need to be carefully controlled to ensure single-mode propagation at the operating wavelength.
 Typical dimensions might be in the hundreds of nanometers.